Answers to common taxes and insurance questions

 • Not provide for a cash surrender value or other money that can be paid, assigned, pledged or borrowed.

-• Limit use of refunds — other than refunds on the death of the insured or complete surrender or cancellation of the contract -- and dividends under the contract to only reduce future premiums or increase future benefits.
+• Limit use of refunds, other than refunds on the death of the insured or complete surrender or cancellation of the contract.
+Dividends under the contract can only be used to reduce future premiums or increase future benefits.

 • Generally, not pay or reimburse expenses for services or items that would be reimbursed under Medicare, except where Medicare is a secondary payer, or the contract makes per diem or other periodic payments without regard to expenses.